How To Save Money On Amtrak Tickets

 For example, when booking a business class ticket on the Lincoln Service between Chicago and St. Louis.

-Without a discount, a business class ticket is $52.
-That ticket breaks down to a $31 rail fare and $21 for the business class upgrade; the cut comes off the rail fare of $31 (a saving of $3.10), making the $52 business class ticket cost $49.
+Without a discount, a business class ticket costs $52.
+That ticket includes a $31 rail fare and $21 for the business class upgrade; the cut comes off the rail fare of $31 (a saving of $3.10), making the $52 business class ticket cost $49.

-With rooms, looking at the train, The City of New Orleans, a coach seat costs $135, and a roomette costs $269, with a 10% discount coach, which is $122 and $256 for a roomette.
+With rooms, let’s look at the train, The City of New Orleans.
+Although they all run the same way, a coach seat costs $135, a roomette costs $269, and a 10% discount coach seat costs $122, while a roomette costs $256.

 Room reservation includes all scheduled dining car meals on the train.

-The prices given were used as an example and may change at times.
+The prices provided are used as an example and may be subject to change at any time.

 Booking Tips To Save Money